nighthawkcoders/APCSA/_pages/00_schedule.md

   {% elsif unit == "3" %}
       {% assign start = 8 %}
       {% assign end = 12 %}
-## Unit {{unit}}: N@tM Project
+## Unit {{unit}}: Individual Project
-  > By the end of this unit students will be aware of all the College Board Units.
-Student will participate in presentations and live grading.
+  > This Units requirement is to to build individual development skills in Java.
+By the end of this unit students will be aware of all the College Board Units and FRQ types.
+Student will participate or have participated in presentations and live grading of peers work.
+Fastpages Blogs and Jupyter Notebooks is required for all individual.
+By the end of this section you should have examples, study materials, and code that show a great deal of effort, understanding, and competency.

   {% elsif unit == "4" %}
       {% assign start = 13 %}